krizzu/adbs/README.md

   Options
     all       Run commands on all devices
-    all-dev   Run commands on all real devices all-emu   Run commands on all running emulators help      Displays this screen
+    dev       Run commands on all real devices emu       Run commands on all running emulators help      Displays this screen

   Examples
     $ adbs all shell netstat
-    $ adbs all-emu install app.apk
+    $ adbs emu install app.apk
 ```

 ### Note